-Dave is co-owner of COAST and has been a practicing Physiotherapist for 5 years in North Vancouver.
+Dave is co-owner of COAST and has been a practicing Physiotherapist since 2012 in North Vancouver.
 Dave has worked with desk workers to professional athletes and loves teaching clients to understand their bodies and why things might be occurring.
 He helps them move easier, perform better and be more resilient to injury, whether that be in daily life or competitive sport.

 Dave believes that the most important tool when it comes to rehab is movement and he uses an extensive array of manual therapy techniques, exercise and Functional Dry Needling (IMS) to help reduce pain and maximize mobility.
 This is Rehab!

 Clayton Cross is a Certified Athletic Therapist, Strength and Conditioning Coach and Co-Owner of COAST.

 Clayton grew up in Winnipeg playing multiple sports at the high school, university and club level.
 His love for sport and movement continued into his post secondary education at the University of Winnipeg where he enrolled in the Athletic Therapy program.